Driver license requirements |Instruction permit |

 Successful completion of either the Basic RiderCourse or the Advanced RiderCourse can also be used to reduce your driving record demerit points for motorcycle violations by up to 3 points, which you have been convicted of during the prior 12 months.
 A person is limited to only one point reduction every five years.

-Courses are provided throughout Wisconsin and during the riding season by training sponsors in various locations.
+Courses are provided throughout Wisconsin and during the riding season by

 Contact Motorcycle Safety Program for more course information.